-The Quranic Emphasis on Tolerance: The holy Quran does not approve the forceful conversion.
+- The Quranic Emphasis on Tolerance: The holy Quran does not approve of forceful conversion.
 God Almighty says: There is no compulsion in religion.
 Islam believes in nonviolent ways such as discussion and dialogue and gives paramount significance to cogent argumentation.

-Avoid to bad deeds: Allah orders people to avoid committing bad deeds and prohibits them from unbelief, sins, rebellion, oppression, tyranny, killing and shedding blood.
+- Avoid bad deeds: Allah orders people to avoid committing bad deeds and prohibits them from unbelief, sins, rebellion, oppression, tyranny, killing and shedding blood.

-Learn to Live with Mystery: Love itself is a mysterious force that compels us to trust and not enforce.
-There are some things that we can strongly believe that provide deep assurance to us.
+- Learn to Live with Mystery: Love itself is a mysterious force that compels us to trust and not enforce it.
+There are some things that we can strongly believe provide deep assurance to us.
 There are also uncertainties best entrusted to God.

 رَحِمَ اللَّهُ رَجُلًا سَمْحًا إِذَا بَاعَ وَإِذَا اشْتَرَى وَإِذَا اقْتَضَى